ComputationalRobotics/psd_projection/README.md

 This approach is implemented in double precision in [`src/eig_FP64_psd.cu`](src/eig_FP64_psd.cu), and uses CUDA's cuSOLVER library for efficient computation of the EVD.

 ### Factorization-free solution via polynomial filtering
-An alternative approach to compute the projection is to use polynomial filtering, which avoids the need for factorization.
+An alternative approach to compute the projection is to use polynomial filtering, which avoids the need for factorization, as described in [the associated paper](https://arxiv.org/abs/2507.09165).
 The matrix is rescaled by an upper bound of its spectral norm, and a polynomial approximation of the ReLU function is applied to its eigenvalues.

 The upper bound is computed using [`lanczos.cu`](src/lanczos.cu), and composite polynomial filtering is implemented in [`src/composite_FP32.cu`](src/composite_FP32.cu), [`src/composite_FP16.cu`](src/composite_FP16.cu).